tjelvar-olsson/biologists-guide-to-computing/source/collaborating-on-projects.rst

 from the ``HEAD`` in your local repository and the second highlighted region shows the changes from your friend's commit ``9f41c21``.

-Now you need to do is edit the file so that you are happy with it.
+Now you need to edit the file so that you are happy with it.
 Your friend's idea of documenting what the command does is a good one so you could edit the ``README.md`` file to look like the below.